astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 Below you'll find a matrix of all Astronomer Certified images supported on Astronomer.
 Depedending on the Airflow version you'd like to run or upgrade to, copy one of the images below to your `Dockerfile` and proceed to Step 3.

-Note that once you upgrade Airflow versions, you CANNOT downgrade to an earlier version.
+Once you upgrade Airflow versions, you CANNOT downgrade to an earlier version.
 The Airflow metadata database structurally changes with each release, making for backwards incompatibility across versions.

 In terms of system distribution, Astronomer supports both [Alpine Linux](https://alpinelinux.org/) and [Debian](https://www.debian.org/)-based images.
 Alpine is a widely-used lightweight distribution of Linux that keeps our default images slim and performant.
 For users leveraging Machine Learning Python Libraries or more complex dependencies, we strongly recommend Debian.